ankurchavda/SparkLearning/advanced/new_in_spark_3.md

 Data skew occurs when data is unevenly distributed among partitions in the cluster.
 AQE detects such a skew automatically from shuffle file statistics.
 It then splits the skewed partitions into smaller subpartitions, which will be joined to the corresponding partition from the other side respectively.

 In the below example, AQE splits the A0 partition into two smaller partitions and joins the with B0.
-This leaders to 5 similar sized tasks that complete nearly at the same time versus one outlier task that takes much more time than the other tasks.
+This leads to 5 similar sized tasks that complete nearly at the same time versus one outlier task that takes much more time than the other tasks.

 ![Skew Join](../static/skew_join.jpg)